Yonet/AzureMixedRealityDocs/lessons/lesson-4/project/how-to-use-eye-tracking-for-auto-scroll.md

-# How to Use Eye-tracking for Auto Scroll
+# How to use eye-tracking for auto scroll

 Auto scroll enables the user to scroll through texts without lifting a finger.
 As the user reads, the text automatically scrolls up or down depending on where the user is looking.
 In this project, you will create an object that contains a passage of text.
 As the user reads the text, the text will automatically scroll using eye-tracking data.